lianqiw/maos/docs/30_run.md

 complain and exit if any `key=value` pair is not understood or required but not provided.

-The recommanded way to organize config files for a specific problem is to keep a baseline \c .conf file in sub-folder \c config/maos in the source folder that specify all the necessary \c key=value entries through optionally including other \c .conf files.
+The recommended way to organize config files for a specific problem is to keep a baseline \c .conf file in sub-folder \c config/maos in the source folder that specify all the necessary \c key=value entries through optionally including other \c .conf files.
 The default entry is